getodk/docs/docs/central-api-form-management.rst

         - string

+          .. raw:: html

             The name of the attachment.

           Example: ``people.csv``